 Greiffenberg’s devotional sonnets blend technical skill with vivid imagery and intensity of feeling.
 Her first and best-known book, Geistliche Sonnette, Lieder und Gedichte (Spiritual Sonnets, Songs and Poems), published in 1662, contains 250 sonnets as well as many lyric poems.
 Her deeply spiritual poetry was noted and admired in the 17th century, but neglected when religious poetry fell out of favour.
-In recent decades, however, there has been a resurgence of interest in her work and scholars are seeking out, translating and writing about the poetry of Catharina Regina von Greiffenberg.
+Since the 1960s, however, there has been a resurgence of interest in her work.